ulbrich/flutter_json_editor/README.md

 A Flutter widget that dynamically generates interactive forms from [JSON Schema (Draft 7)](https://json-schema.org/draft-07).
 Drop in a schema, get a fully functional form — with validation, nested objects, arrays, conditional fields, and more.

 **Warning:** This sideproject was implemented mainly using AI tools.
-Use it with a grain of more salt than with any other open source project you're using.
+Use it with a bigger grain of salt than with other open source projects you're using.

 ## The Idea